Protection for incremental improvements for designs

 Comments

-IP Australia is consulting on proposed changes to Australia’s designs system for a more modern and accessible design rights system that drives innovation and delivers greater benefits to the Australian economy.
+In 2023, IP Australia consulted on proposed changes to Australia’s designs system for a more modern and accessible design rights system that drives innovation and delivers greater benefits to the Australian economy.

-Find out more about the consultation and have your say at consultation.ipaustralia.gov.au
+Find out more about the consultation at consultation.ipaustralia.gov.au